Electrical Service and Maintenance

 Tag & Testing

-Click Control Systems Testing and Tagging can test and tag your portable appliances and help you comply with your legal obligations to Occupational Health and Safety and electrical safety legislation.
-Our technicians are licensed Competent Persons as prescribed by AS/NZS 3760 and all our testing is done to the Standard.
+At Click Control Systems, we test and tag portable appliances to help you meet your legal obligations under Occupational Health and Safety and electrical safety legislation.
+Furthermore, our licensed technicians are recognised Competent Persons under AS/NZS 3760.
+As a result, you can feel confident that all inspections comply fully with the Standard.

 • Factories